vuejs/vuex/docs/en/modules.md

 ### Dynamic Module Registration

-You can register a module **after** the store has been created with the `store.reigsterModule` method:
+You can register a module **after** the store has been created with the `store.registerModule` method:

 ``` js
 store.registerModule('myModule', {